brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ## Installation

-The installation of this add-on is pretty straightforward but requires some prerequisites and a manual step at the first set-up:
+The installation of this add-on is pretty straightforward but requires some prerequisites and a manual step at the first set-up.

+**Before starting, please make sure to remove all other add-ons or configuration entries handling SSL certificates, domain names and so on (e.g. DuckDNS) and resatrt your HomeAssistant instance.**

 1. (Optional if you don't yet have a working Cloudflare set-up):
    Get a domain name and set-up Cloudflare.
 See section